mco-gh/mco.dev/content/post/found/seinfeld.md

 coverImage = "/img/seinfeld.jpg"
 +++

-I love this short interview from the New York Times with Jerry Seinfeld| about how he came up with one of his bits.
-I find his retelling of the creative process as funny as the actual delivery of this material, which I've found in other videos.
+I love this short interview from the New York Times with Jerry Seinfeld, about how he came up with one of his bits.
+I find his retelling of the creative process as funny as the actual delivery of the same material, which I've found in other videos.
 <!--more-->

-I consistently find the funniest people have one thing in common: they're all extremely smart and insightful.

 <br>